 We have two types of results.
 First we characterize those invariant distributions for the particle process that satisfy a spatial translation invariance.
 These turn out to be mixtures of inhomogeneous Poisson product measures that depend on the past of the environment.
 Poisson is expected, in view of the classical result that a system of independent random walks has a homogeneous Poisson invariant distribution \cite[Section VIII.5]{doob}.
 For $d=1,\, 2$, we use coupling ideas from \cite{ekha-gray} (as presented in \cite{sepp-exclbook}) to prove convergence to this equilibrium from spatially invariant initial distributions.

-In the one-dimensional case we study fluctuations of particle current seen by an observer moving at the characteristic speed.
+In the one-dimensional case we study fluctuations of the particle current seen by an observer moving at the characteristic speed.
 In the present setting the characteristic speed is simply the mean speed $v$ of the particles.
 More generally, the characteristic speed is the derivative $\flux'(\rho)$ of the flux $\flux$ as a function of particle density $\rho$.
 The flux $\flux(\rho)$ is the mean rate of flow across a fixed bond of the lattice when the system is stationary with density $\rho$.
 For independent particles $\flux(\rho)=v\rho$.